About Journey Birth Services

 Amy is committed to compassionate, woman-centered care in which both midwife and mother are actively engaged in the decision-making process.
 Amy believes that pregnancy and birth are healthy and normal life events.
 As a midwife she offers her skills, experience, and loving attention as well as her deep trust in and respect for the birth process.
 She feels that it is a honor and responsibility to nurture and create a safe space for the women she serves during the journey to motherhood.
 She recognizes that in pregnancy, most women experience great physical, emotional, social and spiritual changes, and it is her intention to support women and families in this time of transformation.
 Amy expects that mothers choosing home birth are willing to take responsibility for their own health and well-being and that of their baby.
 It is her hope that in doing so, women will discover the power and potential that birth holds, and carry it with them throughout their lives.
 She also believes that we need more midwives in this country and she is committed to the apprenticeship model of midwifery training and to working with students in her practice.
 With your permission and under supervision, a student may participate in your care throughout your pregnancy, birth, and postpartum period.

-Amy provides home birth services to families in the Big Horn Basin, specifically Worland and surrounding area.
+Amy provides home birth services to families in the Big Horn Basin and surrounding areas.
 If you are outside of her service area or are not sure that she will come to your town, please contact her.

-Journey Birth Services offers home birth midwifery services, childbirth education, placenta encapsulation, and water birth tub rentals.
+Journey Birth Services offers home birth and birth center midwifery services, childbirth education, placenta encapsulation, and water birth tub rentals.
 Find more information about these services here.